PHPGrammers/PHPCRUDLib/README.md

 To know more about what CRUD is, click <a href='https://www.google.com/search?q=CRUD' target='_blank'>here</a>

 It is just a single file.
 You add it to your project and boom :boom:!!!
-You're done! **No need to 'master' SQL before you CRUD :)**
+You're done! **No need to 'master' SQL before you CRUD** :smile:

 *Eg*
 ```php